reima-ecom/reima-theme/README.md

 - New features are developed, and again not complete without documentation.
 "Bug-driven development" is ok in non-mission critical parts, but for instance package modules should always have unit tests for exported members.

 In addition, tests and documentation should be prioritized for mission-critical existing features (such as site worker).
 Documentation for existing features should be improved regularly.

+### Releases

+Releases to the theme are created using [semantic version](https://semver.org/) tags.
+This way, the sites using the theme (i.e. the Hugo module) can update the theme safely and automatically.
+The release notes in GitHub should contain the changelog from the previous release.

+This is all achieved automatically by using [semantic release](https://github.com/semantic-release/semantic-release) and [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+We might at some point run this in CI, but for now, semantic release is run on demand via the command line against the `master` branch.